-Serbia: Change of supplier and balance groups, challenges and issues in 2014 market liberalization6.
-July 2015. / News Serbia Energy
+Serbia: Change of supplier and balance groups, challenges and issues in 2014 market liberalization, News Serbia Energy

 During 2014 and electricity market liberalization in wholesale market in Serbia several issues were identified.
 Distribution network market opening has not been properly aligned from the aspect of technological equipment of the energy sector.
 The lack of digital meters and the possibility of direct measurement of hourly values at the grid access points that are connected to the distribution network has significantly influenced the accuracy of the calculation of balance groups deviation.